Mehul20/EPI-Project/README.md

 ## Website

-More information about the project can be found on this website - [CSE 8803 Epidemiology website](https://sites.google.com/view/cse8803-epi/home).
+More information about the project can be found on this website - [Project Website](https://sites.google.com/view/cse8803-epi/home).

 ## Setup